gtuck/web3400/php-code-examples.md

 **JSON Notes:**

-- `json_encode()` is used to encode a PHP array (or object) into a JSON string.
+- `json_encode()` encodes a PHP array (or object) into a JSON string.
-- `json_decode()` is used to decode a JSON string into a PHP array.
+- `json_decode()` decodes a JSON string into a PHP array.
 By setting the second parameter to `true`, the function will return an associative array; otherwise, it returns an object.
 - JSON is a standard format widely used for web applications, APIs, and configurations.

-These examples demonstrate how to convert between PHP arrays and JSON strings, a common requirement in modern web development and data handling.
+These examples demonstrate converting between PHP arrays and JSON strings, a common requirement in modern web development and data handling.